trento-project/wanda/guides/development/hack_on_wanda.md

 ## Setup Wanda

-After installing the dependencies, you need to perform some initial setup tasks before you can start Wanda.
-You can do this by running the following command:
+Before starting Wanda, some initial setup tasks are required.
+This can be achieved by running the following command:

 ```
 mix setup
 ```

-This command performs necessary tasks such as creating the database schema and running migrations.
+This command performs necessary tasks such as installing dependencies, creating the database schema and running migrations.

 ### Hint about Project setup

-Gain a deeper understanding of how Wanda is configured, reading the mix.exs file located in the root directory of the project.
+Gain a deeper understanding of how Wanda is configured, reading the [mix.exs](/mix.exs) file located in the root directory of the project.
 This file contains information on dependencies, configuration settings, and tasks that can be run using the Mix build tool, providing a complete picture of the project's setup.

 ## Start Wanda in the REPL